Last updated on September 13, 2023

 But Italian pasta makers assure that when when done right, the pasta should not need ridges to hold the sauce.
 The surface of good quality pasta is already rough and porous and absorbs the sauce well.
 The result is a much tastier pasta dish.

-THe sauces of Italian pasta
+The sauces of Italian pasta

 Tomato, basil, olive oil and grated Parmigiano: the classic image of Italian pasta.